 WHAT ARE “COOKIES”?

 A cookie is a small text file that is stored in your browser when you visit almost any website.
 It is useful for the website to be able to remember your visit when you return to that page.
 Cookies usually store information of a technical nature, personal preferences, personalisation of content, usage statistics, links to social networks, access to user accounts, etc. The purpose of the cookie is to adapt the content of the website to your profile and needs, without cookies the services offered by any page would be significantly diminished.
-If you would like more information on what cookies are, what they store, how to delete them, deactivate them, etc., please go to this link.

 WHAT IS A COOKIE?